sugidaffection/rust-shortlink/README.md

 ### Prerequisites

-What things you need to install the software and how to install them.
+What things you need to install the software and how to install them:

 ```
 postgresql ^=14
 rust ^=1.58
+cargo-leptos
 ```

 Additionally, if you are using a Linux-based system, you need to install libpq-dev for PostgreSQL support: